-An automated external defibrillator administers electric shocks a person’s heart when they have gone into cardiac arrest.
-It measures the heart’s rhythm and revives the muscle, if needed.
+An automated external defibrillator administers electric shocks to a person’s heart when they have gone into cardiac arrest.
+It measures the heart’s rhythm and revives the muscle if needed.

 During cardiac arrest, the heart is beating ineffectively and erratically.
 The organs quickly become deprived of blood and begin to shut down.
 Unless the heart’s rhythm is restored to normal, severe organ damage or death will occur.

 By administering both CPR and attaching an AED to the victim’s chest, bystanders or emergency professionals can keep blood pumping to the vital organs, saving the person’s life.

 Knowing what AED to get involves getting to know all the different types available, and which model has the modes and features you’re looking for.

 AEDs come as either automatic or semiautomatic.
 With an automatic model, the unit senses when the electrical shock is needed and delivers it without any initiation from the bystander.
 A semiautomatic requires the bystander to press a button to administer the shock.